Knowledge Base: Style Guidelines

 Accurate spelling and grammar are very important.
 Make sure to proofread documents after they are completed.
 Most major browsers have a built-in spell checker.
 Use that to verify correct spelling.

 When writing about a program, use the correct terminology given by its developers.
-For example, when referring to the Microsoft Office 2007 and 2010 toolbar, use the word "Ribbon".
+For example, when referring to the Microsoft Office toolbar, use the word "Ribbon".
 Frequently used verbs in software documentation:

 - Select vs. Highlight (Only use highlight when referring the highlighter tool)